Colony of Tasmania: Consolidation

 The Flag of Tasmania was officially adopted following a proclamation by Tasmanian colonial Governor Frederick Aloysius Weld on 25 September 1876, and was first published in the Tasmanian Gazette the same day.
 The governor's proclamation here were three official flags, they being the Governor's flag, the Tasmania Government vessel flag, and a Tasmania merchant flag.
 Up until 1856 when Tasmania was granted responsible self-government, the Union flag and the British ensign were primarily used on state occasions.

 The population of the colony began to rise quite rapidly in the period immediately following the discovery of gold.
 In 1880 the colony's population was 114, 762, but by 1884, it had reached 130,541.
 The period of growth also created a substantial improvement in the standard of living for Tasmanians.
-In the period from 1875 to 1884, the total value of personal saving in the colony's five existing banks increased from £1,227,585, to £4,022,077 - nearly a fourfold increase.
+In the period from 1875 to 1884, the total value of personal saving in the colony's five existing banks increased over threefold from £1,227,585, to £4,022,077.
 The total valuation of owned property also rose from £604,347 to £837,916.